Sam Acho

-Samuel Onyedikachi Acho (born September 6, 1988) is an American sports analyst and former professional football player who is a football analyst on ESPN.
-He played as a linebacker for nine seasons in the National Football League (NFL), and was vice president of the NFL Players Association.
-Acho played college football for the Texas Longhorns, started at linebacker for the Arizona Cardinals and on special teams for the Chicago Bears, and has won multiple awards related to leadership and scholarship.
+Samuel Onyedikachi Acho (born September 6, 1988) is an American sports analyst and former professional football player.
+He played linebacker and special teams for nine seasons in the National Football League (NFL) for the Arizona Cardinals, Chicago Bears and Tampa Bay Buccaneers after being drafted in the 4th Round, 103rd overall in 2011.
+He played college football for the Texas Longhorns.